 However there are now “hardwood” glue-on nocks which I recently purchased from the middle east.
 I believe I have seen these for sale at 3Riversarchery.com as well.
-I have no experience with these, and so far I find that the sizes available are 11/32 (which is too large for bamboo arrow shafts, and 5/16 diameter, which would fit about some of the bamboo arrow shafts I work with.
-Since high quality bamboo is more compact and dense, the diameter is smaller than 11/32.
+I have no experience with these, and so far I find that the sizes available are 11/32 which is too large for bamboo arrow shafts, and 5/16 diameter, which would fit about 30% of the bamboo arrow shafts and arrows I sell.

 I did send some to a product tester who has reservations about them, but he is still testing them.
+I have not gotten any reports of them splitting when launched, which was my greatest concern.
 If they don’t work, they should be easy enough to carve off and replace, so they may be worth a try.
-I do not sell them yet mainly because I can’t get them in a 9/32 diameter.
+I do not sell them yet because I can’t get them in a 9/32 diameter.
 However, if you want me to leave your plastic nocks off of an order so you can try these wooden nocks, this will be fine.
 I will simply send your plastic nocks along and you can use them if the wooden nocks fail.
 When I can find a reliable source for them, I will put them on the STORE page.

 Plastic nocks stay on, even when split by another arrow.